kevinw/jaitro/README.md

 rom "nes/assimilate_full_dl.nes|nes/mojon-twins--cheril-the-goddess.nes"
 ```

-Specify a path to one or more ROMs to load and play.
+Specify a path to one or more ROMs to load and play, separated by a `|` character.
 A path to the ROMs is prepended to your configuration value, so for example the full path above becomes `data/roms/nes/assimilate_full_...`.

 ## Controls